 Ben: Joining us today is Andrew Lassetter who is a Product Design Manager at Udemy, which is an online learning destination that’s helped over 30 million students, companies, and governments gain the skills they need to compete in today’s economy through over 100,000 courses taught in 50 different languages.

 Ben: Today Andrew is going to talk to us about his perspective on Mobile First Design.
 Before we get started, I want to remind you that this podcast is bought to you by the marketing team at Searchmetrics.
 We are an SEO and content marketing platform that helps enterprise scale businesses monitor their online presence and make data driven decisions.
-To support you, our loyal podcast listeners, we’re offering a complimentary digital diagnostic.
+To support you, our loyal podcast listeners, we’re offering a complimentary consultation.
 A member of our Digital Strategies group will provide you with a consultation that reviews how your website, content and SEO strategies can all be optimized.

 Andrew: Awesome.
 I’m excited to be here.